Multi-position Frequency Modulated (MFSK) car radar

 Let's compare estimates and true values of ranges and speeds (the range to a car is 50 m, to a truck is 150 m)

-Now let's compare the estimates and the true speed values (relative speed of a car is 40 km/h, truck -30 km/h)
+Now let's compare the estimates and the true speed values (the relative speed of a car is 40 km/h, a truck is -30 km/h)

 Analyzing the simulation results obtained, it can be concluded that the values of the radar estimates correspond to the stated accuracy in range (1 meter) and speed (1 km/h)